Akash Koto Dure

-Akash Koto Dure (আকাশ কত দূরে The Distant Sky) is a 2014 Bangladeshi film starring Razzak, Sharmili Ahmed, Abir Hossain Angkon, Faria, Mostafa Prokash, and Ankon (in their acting debut for the latter three).
+Akash Koto Dure (আকাশ কত দূরে The Distant Sky) is a 2014 Bangladeshi film starring Razzak, Sharmili Ahmed, Abir Hossain Angkon, Faria Shahrin, Mostafa Prokash, and Ankon (in their acting debut for the latter three).
 The film had its world premiere in Dhaka on 11 February 2014.
 It began a limited release in the capital on 14 February 2014 before expanding to Mymensingh and Khulna two weeks later.

 Plot

 Bichchu is a young boy who grows up in an orphanage since he has no parents.
 He breaks many of the rules there and gets punished for them, which prompts him to run away from the orphanage with help from a friend.
 Afterwards, he decides to find some food to eat.
 He then meets two boys named Bullet & Joshim, who offer Bichchu their food and steal a car window to sell to a mechanic for some money.
 Bichchu falls asleep and wakes up to find Bullet & Joshim, who both take him to a den.
 Bichchu then gets introduced to the boss (nicknamed as "Ostaad") and Pari.
 The next day, Bichchu begins to learn that the people in the den find illegal ways to earn money by stealing things.
 Bichchu does his first mission successfully but gets his leg sprained when he does a second mission.

 During this time, Pari has a love interest with a man named Arif who wants to travel to Canada.
 Ostaad later decides to arrange the marriage for Pari and Arif.
 While that's happening, Bullet & Joshim attempt to steal another car window while Bichchu makes sure no one gets suspicious of them.
 The owner of the car arrives and find Bullet & Joshim.
 They both make a run for it.
 Bichchu does the same as well but is brutally attacked by a bunch of pedestrians.
 The owner of the car who is an old man tells the pedestrians to stop and then take Bichchu by the car owner to the hospital.
 Meanwhile, Bullet & Joshim run back to the den and tell Ostaad and everyone else that Bichchu has been nabbed.
 Meanwhile at the hospital, the old man forgives Bichchu and offers him to live with him since he has no family left.
 After Bichchu feels better, he is taken to the old mans home.
 The old mans wife gets suspicious of Bichchu and suspects that he will steal something and disappear which makes the old mans wife not fond of Bichchu.
 Later, the old man tells Bichchu that he can call him "Dadu"(grandfather in bengali) which Bichchu likes.